Can You Sell Your Home in Florida If You Have A Judgment Against You?

 The purpose of the homestead exemption in Florida is to protect the family and enable the owner of the homestead to sell the property if necessary to meet financial needs.
 A property’s status as exempt homestead property is established by the owner’s actual intention to live permanently on the property, coupled with actual use and occupancy of the property.
 In those situations where the owner has a judgment against him/her, Florida Statute 222.01(2) provides a procedure that prevents the lien from attaching to the homestead allowing the homeowner to sell or refinance the home.

 According to the statute, the property owner (who has to be a natural person and not a corporation or LLC) sends a notice to the judgment creditor(s) claiming the property to be protected using the homestead exemption.
 The creditor then has 45 days after receipt of the notice to contest the claim of homestead.
 If the creditor cannot prove the property is not the debtor’s homestead then the lien does not attach to the homestead and the house can be sold or refinanced.
-This procedure cannot be used to remove certain liens which are not protected by the homestead law such as liens for taxes and municipal assessments, liens for labor, services or materials to repair or improve the homestead.
+This procedure cannot be used to remove certain liens that are not protected by the homestead law such as liens for taxes and municipal assessments, liens for labor, services or materials to repair or improve the homestead.

 Do You Have a Question?

 Please fill out the “Talk With Us” form above to ask a question or you can call us at 954-458-8655

 You may also be interested in: